-A 34-year-old member asked:
+A member asked:

-what motivates people to have cosmetic surgery?
+What motivates people to have cosmetic surgery?

 Usually self-esteem: Using breast aug as an example.
 In a survey of 3000 women who underwent breast augmentation (plast surg nurs.
 2008 oct-dec;28(4):170-4): the majority of women were not at all motivated for surgery to increase their chances of meeting a partner or to please a spouse.
 Conversely, approximately half of the women were extremely motivated to have breast implant surgery to make themselves feel better.